james9909/nuggets-and-coffee/README.md

 `$ pip install -r requirements.txt`

-API keys must be placed in `utils/.keys`.
+API keys must be placed in a file called `.keys`, located in the root directory of the project.
 Each key needs to be placed on a new line, following the format `KEY=VALUE`.
 No quotes are necessary

 Example:
 ```